-The Oral Roberts Athletic Media Relations office is the liason between working media and Oral Roberts athletic programs.
-The office consists of one director, two full-time assistants, and several student assistants, who publicize ORU athletics, including student-athletes, coaches and staff members.
+The Oral Roberts Athletic Communications office is the liason between working media and Oral Roberts athletic programs.
+The office consists of one associate athletic director, one director, one assistant director and several student assistants, who publicize ORU athletics, including student-athletes, coaches and staff members.

-The primary purpose of the Oral Roberts Media Relations Office is to serve as liaison between ORU athletics' administration, coaches and student-athletes and the local, state and national media.
+The primary purpose of the Oral Roberts Communications Office is to serve as liaison between ORU athletics' administration, coaches and student-athletes and the local, state and national media.

 To facilitate the requests of ORU officials and athletes as well as print and electronic media in order to ensure the best possible media coverage of ORU’s 16 varsity sports.
 The department provides a wide range of other services to meet the ever-growing needs of media covering collegiate sports, as well as to assist other information-seeking organizations and individuals.
 In addition, the department serves as the chief public relations branch of ORU athletics, keeping image a top priority in its dealings with media, fans and others wishing to learn more about ORU athletics and its people.